George HW Bush Wrote An Emotional Letter About His Daughter Robin Five Years After Her Death

 — Bush Library (@Bush41Library) December 1, 2018

-People adds that in the letter, sent to George’s mother in the summer of 1958, Bush said that the little girl continued to feel as if she were still a living part of their energetic family.
+People adds that in the letter sent to George’s mother in the summer of 1958, Bush said that the little girl continued to feel as if she were still a living part of their energetic family.
 In addition, he hoped he and his wife would feel the genuine closeness they still experienced with Robin all the way into their latest years.

-On Thursday, former President George HW Bush’s remains will be interred in Texas near his wife Barbara and their daughter Robin, according to Town & Country.
+On Thursday, former President George H.W.
+Bush’s remains will be interred in Texas near his wife Barbara and their daughter Robin, according to Town & Country.
 The former American president previously spoke about wanting to reunite with his daughter after his passing and many are touched by the idea of George, Barbara, and Robin now being together again.